Open-Attestation/documentation-website/docs/overview-section/comparison.md

 ## Environment

 Ethereum smart contracts are bound to the different Ethereum networks.
-That means if you create a document store on one network (e.g. sepolia), you won't be able to use the same document store on a different network (e.g. mainnet).
+That means if you create a document store on one network (e.g. Sepolia), you won't be able to use the same document store on a different network (e.g. Mainnet).
 It's very convenient for the separation of test and production use cases (like in centralized architecture, when you have staging and production environments).

 DID works in a more convenient way.
 Even if a DID can be bound to a specific environment like `did:ethr:sepolia:0xabcd`, it can also be used everywhere, like `did:ethr:0xabc`.
 While this is true for ethr DID, it may not be applicable to any DID.